herman-hellenes/herman-hellenes.github.io/undone_posts/notes on electromagnetism.md

 following the notes on trigonometry
 Maybe go straight on with https://en.wikipedia.org/wiki/Maxwell%27s_equations.
-And then build an intro and outro from https://en.wikipedia.org/wiki/Electromagnetism
+And then build an intro and outro from https://en.wikipedia.org/wiki/Electromagnetism and https://en.wikipedia.org/wiki/Classical_electromagnetism

 Try as well to see if I have anything at http://sharelatex.com/